-As a composer he has received commissions from, among others, the RIAS Chamber Choir, The London Sinfonietta, the Orchestra d‘Archi Italiana, The 12 Cellists from the Berlin Philharmonic, the Swiss Jazz Orchestra and the Camerata Bern.
-In 2013 he composed “Das Erwachende Herz” for solo trumpet, clarinet, voice and symphony orchestra, comissioned and performed by the Hamburger Symphoniker.
+As a composer, he has received commissions from, among others, the RIAS Chamber Choir, The London Sinfonietta, the Orchestra d‘Archi Italiana, The 12 Cellists from the Berlin Philharmonic, the Swiss Jazz Orchestra and the Camerata Bern.
+In 2013 he composed “Das Erwachende Herz” for solo trumpet, clarinet, voice, and symphony orchestra, commissioned and performed by the Hamburger Symphoniker.

 More than 80 CDs document his work.
 He regularly gives workshops on Intuitive Music and More and seminars in Singing and Silence.